10 facts on turnaround situations

 Let profs do, what profs can do best!

-Everyone on board at a distress company is paddling for survival, chances for success dramatically increase with skills and experience at the helm.
+Everyone on board at a distressed company is paddling for survival, chances for success dramatically increase with skills and experience at the helm.

 Chances of survival are 53 times higher with the help of professional guidance.

-Only 12.5 % of companies under Chapter 11 survive, but chances increase by 93%, if certified consultants are engaged.
+Only 12.5 % of companies in situations of rapid change, as indicated by Chapter 11 survive, but chances increase by 93% if certified consultants are engaged.

 Most of the specific reasons for turnaround situations are clearly identified.
 Distress situations add a momentum of urgency and call for the right steps.

-Internal reasons for distress are connected to the culture of the organisation
+Internal reasons for distress are connected to the culture of the organization

 The internal reasons for a crisis, have their root cause further back in the past, and are embedded in the culture of the organization.